 Our favourite part were the roundhouses, which were carefully reconstructed using the old materials and methods.
 It was amazing to learn in detail how they were built.
 Afterwards, it was much easier to understand the ruined settlement leading up the slope to the top of the hill.
 Make sure to walk the round tour for a cave and nice views along the backside of the hill.

-The Limassol Castle with the Medieval Museum is a must-visit and we heard that the Archeological Museum is also worth a visit.
-If you don't mind heading a bit further out of the city centre, you can visit the ruins of Amathus, Kourion, ****or Kolossi Castle.
+The Limassol Castle with the Medieval Museum is a must-visit and the Archeological Museum is worth a visit as well.
+If you don't mind heading a bit further out of the city centre, you can visit the ruins of Amathus, Kourion, ****or **Kolossi Castle**.

 As Limassol is Cyprus's second biggest city, direct buses do not only run from Nicosia but also from other cities like Paphos or Larnaca.